jimporter/mike/README.md

 mike retitle [version-or-alias] [title]
 ```

+As with other commands that change your docs, you can specify `-p`/`--push` to
+push this commit.

 ### Adding a New Version Alias

 Sometimes, you might need to add a new alias for a version without rebuilding